 Welcome

-I am a Postdoctoral Fellow at the Immigration Policy Lab at Stanford University .
-I am supporting the Lab’s Migration and Development Initiative to better understand and find policy solutions for the challenges of displaced persons in developing countries.
+I am a Postdoctoral Fellow at the Immigration Policy Lab at Stanford University.
+I am working in the Lab’s Migration and Development Initiative to find policy solutions for the challenges of displaced persons in developing countries.

-In my research, I explore how households make decisions to move or flee under high risks like conflict, poverty and climate-induced stress.
-I am particularly interested in questions such as: how do civilians make the choice to flee, how do governments and other actors respond to displacement on the local level, how can we predict (forced) migration in light of changing conflict patterns and development challenges, and what impact does human mobility have on societies in the Global South?
+My research is situated at the intersection between conflict studies and migration research.
+I want to understand how individuals and households make decisions to move under high risk like conflict, poverty and climate-induced stress.
+I am particularly interested in questions such as: how do civilians make the choice to flee, how do governments and other actors respond to displacement on the local level, how can we predict (forced) migration in light of changing conflict patterns, and what impact does human mobility have on societies in developing countries?
+I am also interested in how vulnerable populations - the displaced but also women, stateless populations and ethnic minorities - engage with the state after conflict and reclaim their rights to housing, documentation and access to economic opportunities in fragile settings.
 I predominantly use quantitative methods - spatial statistics, machine learning but also survey experiments and randomized control trials - in my work.
-I have conducted several surveys in the context of Iraq, Myanmar and the Democratic Republic of the Congo.
-Beyond my research agenda on forced migration, I am interested in conflict dynamics, refugee policies, statelessness, and civilian resilience in fragile settings.
+I have conducted several surveys in the context of Iraq, the Democratic Republic of the Congo, and East Africa.

 Research